DavidToddMiller/gr-aff3ct_codes/README.md

   2) Future: Add additional codes from MIT AFF3CT library into GNU Radio OOT decoder and encoder blocks.

-  3) This repository is associated with the gr-HighDataRate_modem repository. gr-aff3ct_codes is being kept separate from the gr-HighDataRate_Modem repository because extra steps/dependencies are required to add the MIT AFF3CT library to a GNU Radio block as listed below after cloning this repository.
+  3) This repository is associated with the gr-HighDataRate_Modem repository. gr-aff3ct_codes is being kept separate from the gr-HighDataRate_Modem repository because extra steps/dependencies are required to add the MIT AFF3CT library to a GNU Radio block as listed below after cloning this repository.

 Also, an example SQPSK/LDPC flowgraph that plays back a recorded I/Q file (about 500 frame duration) is located in the “examples” folder of this github repository.
 The Allen Antenna Array was used to record Orion moon vehicle IQ on the downlink (SQPSK with CCSDS LDPC) as stated at the following link that also provides recorded IQ data files and all the details about the SQPSK/LDPC flowgraph also: